This blog was originally published on February 12, 2025 and was updated on June 1, 2026.

 1. Participant AI Usage

-When recruiting with platforms like UserInterviews, I’ve noticed an increase in users adding lists, AI-generated answers, and other tell-tale signs that they are trying to game the system to participate in a study they aren’t qualified for.
+When recruiting with platforms like UserInterviews, I’ve noticed an increase in users adding lists, AI-generated answers, and other tell-tale signs they are trying to game the system to participate in a study they aren’t qualified for.

 Here are a few methods to keep sessions relevant:

-2. Be careful about leading questions or giving too much context or jargon
+- Be careful about leading questions or giving too much context or jargon

-3. Keep probing questions succinct and don’t be afraid to ask for more details
+- Keep probing questions succinct and don’t be afraid to ask for more details

-2. Over-reliance on What Users Say
+3. Over-Reliance on What Users Say

+I’ve outlined multiple methods to increase the speed of insight and analysis from user testing.
 AI is a great tool for summaries and themes, but at the end of the day, it focuses on what users are saying.

-As a UX expert, you need to be focused on what users are doing
+As a UX expert, you need to be focused on what users are doing.

 Watching behavior, understanding sentiment, and seeing facial reactions can be more telling than verbal feedback.